Do Go On - 125 - The Legend of Bigfoot

 Yes.

-And I noticed someone left an iTunes review it on this recently,
+I noticed someone left an iTunes review on us recently,

 which we appreciate if anyone ever does that.

-And it was like, I'm comes with a free Simpsons reference
+And it was like, comes with a Free Simpsons reference every episode.

 So there we go, our contractual obligation.